MileHacker Logo

 High Season & Shoulder Season

 Shoulder season (April, November) serve as transitions between the dry plus damp seasons.
-Weather conditions often remain good, with fewer crowds compared to the peak dry season.
+Weather conditions often remain good, with fewer crowds relative to the peak dry season.
 You might find potentially lower prices for accommodations and flights.

 High Season